Eden ahbez: Personal life

-His wife Anna (née Annette Jacobson; October 16, 1915 – August 9, 1963) died, aged 47, of leukemia, and his son Zoma (né Tatha Om Ahbez), drowned in 1971 at age 22.
-In 1974, ahbez was reported to be living in the Los Angeles suburb of Sunland, and he owned a record label named Sunland Records, for which he was recording under the name "Eden Abba".
+His wife Anna (née Annette Jacobson; October 16, 1915 – August 9, 1963) died, aged 47, of leukemia, and his son "Zoma" died unexpectedly in either 1965, 1969 or 1971.
+In 1974, ahbez was reported to be living in the Los Angeles suburb of Sunland, and he owned a record label named Sunland Records, for which he was recording under the name Eden Abba.
 From the late 1980s until his death, ahbez worked closely with Joe Romersa, an engineer/drummer in Los Angeles.
 The master tapes, photos, and final works of ahbez are in Romersa's possession.

 Death

-Ahbez died on March 4, 1995, of injuries sustained in a car accident, at the age of 86.
+Ahbez died on March 4, 1995, of injuries sustained in a car crash, at the age of 86.
 Another album, Echoes from Nature Boy, was released posthumously.